le-dat/shoe-store/README.md

 ### Feature:

-- Add, update, or delete products in your cart and wishlist.
+- Add, update, or delete products from your cart and wishlist.
-- Filter price shoe.
+- Filter shoes by price.
-- Next, Previous page.
+- Navigate to the next or previous page.
-- Incorporate the Stripe payment gateway.
+- Implement the Stripe payment gateway.

 ## Server